What Is ‘Tend-and-Befriend’ And Why Is It So Important?

 The fight-or-flight response was first talked about and studied by Walter Cannon in the 1900s.
 Cannon was able to draw a line from stressful or threatening situations to reactions in the sympathetic nervous system, specifically release of the hormones adrenaline and norepinephrine.
 These hormones cause a physical reaction in the body which leads to things like sweating, dry mouth, and dilated pupils.

-These hormones also contribute to the instinct to either flight or flee when a dangerous situation comes up.
+These hormones also contribute to the instinct to either fight or flee when a dangerous situation comes up.
 For years this was the main theory when it came to the human stress response because women made up only a small percentage of the participants in studies on the stress response for a long time.
 It wasn't until studies on human behavior started to include more women that their different stress responses became apparent.

 According to an article by the American Psychological Association, "In his classic studies of affiliation, Stanley Schachter, Ph.D., found that when female research participants are told that they will soon experience an electric shock in the course of an experiment, they choose to wait with other participants.
 Males, on the other hand, choose to wait by themselves."
 That study was published in 1959.